fnproject/fn/docs/packaging.md

 ## Using fn

-This is the easiest way to build, package and publish your functions.
+This is the easiest way to build, package and deploy your functions.